XPav/jtoanalysis/readme.md

 * R3 with no Lock

 ### Illicit
-Intertial Dampers with no shields
+* Inertial Dampers with no shields

 ### Tactical Relay
 * Any tactical relay with no coordinate in the squad